 How to encourage open communication in your team

-There are a number of ways to promote open dialogue in your team.
+There are a number of ways to promote open communication in your team.
 Many of the best ways are simply behavioural, and it’s amazing how many leaders fail to see that they are doing things that actually work against creating open communication.

 1. Encourage open communication by paying attention

-Many leaders have an “open door policy”, but there is a difference between having an open door and people actually walking inside.
 Paying attention may sound obvious, but when you get this wrong, you actively discourage open communication.

 Many leaders have an open door policy, but there is a difference between having an open door and people actually walking inside.